 LALDEF focuses on the root causes of immigrant marginalization.
 We seek to empower immigrants to reach self-sufficiency and thrive, by showing them how to navigate the system and find the resources they need.

 Our goals are:

-1. To increase immigrant integration through advocacy with federal, state and local government agencies and to facilitate access to legal services and resources to prevent loss of legal immigration status; seek relief on behalf of those without legal status but with deep roots in our communities; and assist legal permanent residents acquire U.S citizenship.
+1. To increase immigrant integration through advocacy with federal, state, and local government agencies and to facilitate access to legal services and resources to prevent loss of legal immigration status; seek relief on behalf of those without legal status but with deep roots in our communities; and assist legal permanent residents as they work to acquire U.S citizenship.

 Without the specific support required for the full incorporation of Latino immigrants, particularly their youth, who hold such promise, the community at large will continue to be shortchanged.
 This is the gap LALDEF is trying to fill.